Abdul Rahim Khan-i-Khanan: Biography

 The Khanzadas, the royal family of Muslim Jadon (also spelt as Jadaun) Rajputs, converted to Islam after Islamic conquest of northern India.
-Khanzada, is the Persian form of the Indic word 'Rajput'.
-The Khanzadas were believed to have converted to Islam from a branch of Hindu Rajputs.
-They were the Mewatti chiefs of the Persian historians, who were the representatives of the lords of Mewat State.
+Khanzada is the Persian form of the Indic word 'Rajput'.
+They were the Mewati chiefs of the Persian historians, who were the representatives of the lords of Mewat State.

-After Bairam Khan was murdered in Patan, Gujarat, his first wife and young Rahim were brought safely from Delhi to Ahmedabad and presented at the royal court of Akbar, who gave him the title of 'Mirza Khan', and subsequently married him to Mah Banu (Moon Lady) sister of Mirza Aziz Kokah, son of Ataga Khan, a noted Mughal noble.
+After Bairam Khan was murdered in Patan, Gujarat, his first wife and young Rahim were brought safely from Ahmedabad to Delhi and presented at the royal court of Akbar, who gave him the title of 'Mirza Khan', and subsequently married him to Mah Banu (Moon Lady), sister of Mirza Aziz Kokah, son of Ataga Khan, a noted Mughal noble.

 Later, Bairam Khan's second wife, Salima Sultan Begum (Rahim's stepmother) married her cousin, Akbar, which made Abdul Rahim Khan-i-Khan also his stepson, and later he became one of his nine prominent ministers, the Navaratnas, or nine gems.
 Aside from being a poet, Rahim Khan was also a general and was sent to deal with the rebellions in Gujarat and later served as the overall commander in the campaigns in Maharashtra.

 He received the position and title of Khan-i-Khanan (Generalissimus, Persian خان خانان, DMG khān-i khānān, meaning "Khan of Khans").